 Overpromises.
 JimyP: “One needs to be aware that there are many companies selling the wonders of Latin America and they are doing so for profit and without regard to your well-being whatsoever.”

-Places and countries we didn’t list, that others thought we should have
+Part 3: Places and countries that members thought should be included:

 Philippines.
 There were multiple positive mentions of this country citing its weather, cost of living, and friendly people.
 There were also some negative comments.
 Representative comment from Bonjie: “Low cost of living, nice culture and awesome traditions year-round, great places all over, good cuisine, friendly and hospitable people, English-speaking, fun activities 24/7”